chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

   2 packages found.
 ```

-`5.` Go back to Jenkins and run the job **Update test repository from Chocolatey Community Repository** with default parameters.
+`5.` Go back to Jenkins and run the job **Upgrade Outdated Packages in Test Repository** with default parameters.
 This will check the test repository against the Chocolatey Community Repository and update the `putty.install` package;
 `6.` Go to the command line and run `choco list --source http://testrepo-srv/chocolatey --all-versions` and you should see these results (note that if you didn't follow the [exercise above](#submit-a-new-package) then `adobereader` will not be in the list and the latest version of `putty.install` may be different):

 ```powershell